Flood services and information

 Combined Sewer Overflow (CSO) Control Program

 Learn what King County is doing to eliminate the discharge of raw sewage that may result from stormwater exceeding the capacity of combined sewers, and read a map showing where such discharges may occur.

-Provides finding and recommended mechanisms to help Snoqualmie Valley farms that get periodically flooded, in ways that maintain good floodplain management and continue salmon recovery in the lower Snoqualmie River.
+Provides findings and recommended mechanisms to help Snoqualmie Valley farms that get periodically flooded in ways that maintain good floodplain management and continue salmon recovery in the lower Snoqualmie River.

-How King County seeks to reduce greenhouse gas emissions, adapt to projected climate change impacts, and embed mitigation and adaptation into county policy decisions.
+How King County plans to reduce greenhouse gas emissions, adapt to projected climate change impacts and embed mitigation and adaptation into county policy decisions.
 The plan incorporates issues, goals and actions related to flooding.